 The Law School Admission Council, Inc. (“LSAC”) is committed to promoting access and equity in legal education and the legal profession.
-To pursue its mission to promote access and equity in legal education and the legal profession, LSAC is dedicated to issuing grants to Institutions (as defined hereinafter) for initiatives and projects that focus on and impact diversity in the law school pipeline.
-The primary focus of LSAC’s DEI Pipeline Grant (the “Grant”) program is to assist minoritized candidates currently enrolled at community colleges, junior colleges, or undergraduate institutions that are underrepresented in the legal profession and that face historical, social, political, economic, and educational barriers that constrict them that are located in the United States of America or Canada (“Strategic Plan”).
-Each Grant application must be consistent with LSAC’s mission and Strategic Plan.
+To pursue its mission, LSAC is dedicated to issuing grants to Institutions (as defined hereinafter) for initiatives and projects that focus on and impact diversity in the law school pipeline.
+The primary focus of LSAC’s DEI Pipeline Grant (the “Grant”) program is to assist minoritized candidates in the United States of America and Canada who are underrepresented in the legal profession and who face historical, social, political, economic, and educational barriers.

-The Grant is available to fund initiatives and projects for grantees that are affiliated with a nonprofit U.S. or Canadian postsecondary institution (individually, the “Institution” and, collectively, the “Institutions”).
-Any institution is eligible to obtain Grant funding from LSAC.
+The Grant is available to fund initiatives and projects for U.S. and Canadian nonprofits and/or Institutions affiliated with U.S. or Canadian post-secondary Institutions (individually, the “Institution” and, collectively, the “Institutions”).
+Any Institution is eligible to obtain Grant funding from LSAC.
 Individuals may apply for Grant funding on behalf of their respective Institutions; however, individuals are not eligible for Grant funding in their capacity as individuals and the Grant will only be awarded to an Institution.
 Notwithstanding the foregoing, eligibility for Grant funding is not limited to Institutions that are “member” law schools of LSAC.

 Grantees will be required to include a Financial Sustainability Plan outlining how the proposed Grant program will continue its operations following the expenditure of the Grant funding.